Three Modes Of River Cruising: River Cruisers, Barges and Paddlewheelers. Which Should You Choose?

 Scenic **: Inclusions are for all guests, regardless of ship or suite.

 Uniworld Boutique River Cruise Collection **: Uniworld charges for at least one optional excursion, the Vienna Evening Concert at 75 euros.
 Free laundry service in higher-end suites across its fleet.
 Additionally, most Uniworld ships have complimentary self-service laundry facilities for passengers to use.
 Room Service and Butler Service on Uniworld is at the suite level only.
 Uniworld’s ships have multiple dining venues including restaurants and cafés.
 Guests also have the option to eat each course in a different part of the ship such as appetizers on the top deck and dessert in the galley on all super ships.
 Additionally, on five of Uniworld’s ships; including River Empress, River Princess, River Countess, River Duchess and River Queen; guests can dine on the top deck, al fresco.

 Viking River Cruises ** : A complimentary shore excursion is included in every port; there are also additional optional shore excursions available on every itinerary.
 Beer, wine and soft drinks included with lunch and dinner.
 Specialty coffee & teas available anytime.
-Optional Silver Spirit beverage packages are available for extra fee & makes drinks all-inclusive.
+Optional Silver Spirit beverage packages are available for an extra fee, this makes drinks all-inclusive.
 Room service, stocked mini-bars and laundry are included for Explorer Suites.
 Bicycles and gyms are available ashore and arranged by Viking.
 Airport transfers included when booking air (or receiving free air) with Europe.
 Some promotions offered prepaid gratuities or shipboard credits.

 What Are Barges?